Category 1

 Program Structure

-- Overall facilitation of the program is the responsibility of the CSP Director, Dr. Wendy Norman, with the oversight and guidance of the CSP Steering Committee.
+• Overall facilitation of the program is the responsibility of the CSP Co-Directors, Dr. Evelyn Cornelissen and Dr. Brian Ng, with the oversight and guidance of the CSP Steering Committee.

 Email: morgan.price@ubc.ca